 A red white and blue gluten free icebox cake on a plate.

 My family was skeptical when I said I was making a new cake recipe.
-Everyone panicked that the oven would turn on, heating up the house on a broiling hot day!
+Everyone panicked that the oven would turn on, heating the house on a broiling hot day!
 Luckily, they now know an icebox cake is a good thing!

 Allergen Information: